-Because this is a roll-forward valuation, this report is based on census data previously provided to us as of June, 2019 for the June 30, 2019 full valuation.
-Distributions of participants by age and service can be found on page 18.
-The active count below excludes employees for whom it was not possible to receive retiree benefits (e.g. employees who were already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).
+This report is based on census data provided to us as of June, 2021.
+Distributions of participants by age and service can be found on page 17.
+For non-lifetime benefits, the active count below excludes employees for whom it is not possible to receive retiree benefits (e.g. employees who are already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).